 - Remembering a previous search term, so you do not have to type it in again.

 - Remembering if you have filled in a survey, so you are not asked to do it again.

 - Enabling social media components, like Facebook and Twitter.

 Performance cookies (for analytics)

-You can reject or remove our cookies at any time through your browser settings.
-You may need to refresh your page for your settings to take effect.
+For information on how to block or delete cookies on the browser of your mobile phone you may need to refer to your handset manual.
 Please note, however, that it is not possible to restrict or block essential or strictly necessary cookies.